How to Plant Peppers in Containers: A Step-by-Step Guide

 How Long Does It Take to Grow Peppers from Seed?

-Peppers take about 7-10 days to germinate under the right conditions.
-They need consistent warmth (70-85°F) and moisture to sprout.
+They need consistent warmth (70-90°F) and moisture to sprout.
 Once they germinate, seedlings require 6-8 weeks before they are strong enough for you to transplant them.
-Most pepper plants start producing fruit 60-90 days after transplanting.

-Key Success Factors for Growing Pepper in Containers
+Success Factors for Growing Peppers in Containers

 Like most plants, peppers require sunlight, water, and the right temperature.

 Peppers thrive with at least 6-8 hours of direct sunlight daily.
-If growing indoors during winter months, add grow lights to supplement light.
+If growing indoors during the winter months, add grow lights to supplement light.

 Best Temperatures for Peppers

 Peppers prefer warm temperatures but can struggle in extreme heat or cold.
-The ideal temperature is 70-90 degrees during the day and 55+ degrees at night.
+The ideal temperature is 70-90 degrees during the day and 60-70 degrees at night.
 Your plants will suffer in more extreme temperatures.

-• Too cold: Below 50°F can stunt growth, and frost will kill plants.
+- Too cold: Below 50°F can stunt growth, and frost will kill plants.

-• Too hot: Above 90°F, peppers may stop setting fruit, and above 100°F, flowers can drop.
+- Too hot: Above 90°F, peppers may stop setting fruit, and above 100°F, flowers can drop.

 You can use shade cloth in high heat to protect plants in extreme temperatures.
 You can also move your box planter to a shaded location during peak temperatures.
-EarthBox offers wheels for their Original container gardening system that make moving your garden a breeze.

 How Often Should You Water Container Peppers